open-runtimes/open-runtimes/CONTRIBUTING.md

 ```

 5. Submit your changes for review.
 If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
-6. Start a Pull Request
-   Now submit the pull request and click on `Create pull request`.
+6. Now submit the pull request and click on `Create pull request`.
 7. Get a code review approval/reject
 8. After approval, merge your PR
 9. GitHub will automatically delete the branch after the merge is done. (they can still be restored).